azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 Soft/Abrupt radio buttons
 """""""""""""""""""""""""

-This radio buttons are used to specify how the distance should be calculated from the edges of the sprite to the center of it.
+These radio buttons are used to specify how the distance should be calculated from the edges of the sprite to the center of it.
 Selecting *Soft* will make the height generated by *Bump* controls increase in a way that tries to emulate a spheric bump. *Abrupt* option instead, will make the height increase linearly.